elliottt/elliottt.github.io/source/_posts/2013-02-19-serenade-in-haskell.markdown

 Combinators
 -----------

-One of the thing that struck me about the Serenade templates was their
+One of the things that struck me about the Serenade templates was their
-simplicity: you don't have to write out the open/close tag pairs, and instead just rely on layout to denote blocks.
+simplicity: you don't write out the open/close tag pairs, relying on layout to denote blocks.
 Being a Haskell programmer, this just seemed right.
 Let's start by adding a few tag definitions so that the rest of the examples have some motivation: